Peace and Love San Francisco Music Now Age Table of Contents Home

 blotches of houses, slate roofed and amorphous, the old church-tower

-of the hill.
-And forgetting startled, she looked for the hovering colour
+And forgetting startled, she looked for the hovering colour and

 the bow should be.
 Steadily the colour gathered, mysteriously, from